galgantar/standard-deviants/index.markdown

 <div class="flourish-embed flourish-network" data-src="visualisation/26800696"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/26800696/thumbnail" width="100%" alt="network visualization" /></noscript></div>

 💡 The subreddit with the highest PageRank is `r/iama`, and as expected its neighbourhood is well connected (because of the recursive definition of PageRank).
 The most prominent subreddits in our network analysis are either massive communities with millions of subscribers (such as `r/india`, one of the largest country-specific subreddits), divisive communities that inherently drive engagement through controversial or emotionally charged content (such as `r/politics` with political debates or `r/wtf`, which curates shocking and attention-grabbing content), and communities with interactive Q&A structure (such as `r/iama` and `r/ama`, where celebrities and notable figures answer questions in real-time, creating threads that can receive tens of thousands of upvotes and become cultural touchstones).
-As mentioned since these communities are huge our cookbook recipe does not necessarily force you to post into one of them (it might be better to focus on the nieche subreddits) but the analysis certainly proves that those are the one to follow if you want to come across as many viral posts as possible and draw the inspiration for your own creations.
+As mentioned since these communities are huge our cookbook recipe does not necessarily force you to post into one of them (it might be better to focus on the niche subreddits) but the analysis certainly proves that those are the one to follow if you want to come across as many viral posts as possible and draw the inspiration for your own creations.

-# Contorni - Textual Analysis of the title 🥗
+# Contorni - Textual Analysis of Post Titles 🥗

-The most important dish that no menu is complete without is of course **the Title** - it represents the first thing your user sees once he is making a split-second decision wether to allocate more attention to your post.
+Of course, no menu is complete without Term Frequency - Inverse Document Frequency (TF-IDF) 😋.
+A post's title is the first thing a Reddit user sees, and largely motivates the split-second decision of whether to click on the post.
 To analyze what makes a good title we perform **Term Frequency - Inverse Document Frequency** (TF-IDF) on post titles and follow-up with a **linear regression**, to see what words in the title correspond to increase in virality.
 The $R^2$ metric is used to assess the amount of explained variance a title has on the post's virality.

 <details>
 <summary style="cursor: pointer; padding: 10px; background-color: #f5f5f5; border: 1px solid #ddd; border-radius: 5px; margin: 20px 0;">